samselikoff/list-view/index.md

 </div>

 <h3 class='callout'>Important</h3>
-The rest of these docs will reference `Ember.ListView`, but this library also includes `Ember.VirtualListView`.
+While the rest of these docs will reference `Ember.ListView`, this library also contains `Ember.VirtualListView`.
 The APIs of the two views are the same, but you should use the latter when on mobile.

 {% include markdownify.html page="requirements.md" %}